 Interested in contributing to the Fresno State Digital Repository (FSDR)?
 There are three ways you can go about it:

-- Let’s have a conversation: Contact us with general information about the material you’d like to contribute, and we’ll get back to you.
+- Let’s have a conversation: Provide us general information about the material you’d like to contribute and we’ll get back to you.

 - The DIY approach: If you are the copyright owner, submit your items directly to the repository.
 Log in with your Fresno State account, find the “My Account” section, and choose “Submissions.”
 Follow the instructions to submit a new item to the “Fresno State New Submissions” collection.
 We will contact you for permissions and any other required information.